conda-forge/root-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `root` can be installed with:
+Once the `conda-forge` channel has been enabled, `root, root-binaries, root-dependencies, root_base` can be installed with:

 ```
-conda install root
+conda install root root-binaries root-dependencies root_base
 ```

 It is possible to list all of the versions of `root` available on your platform with: